 Anti-inflammatories and painkillers are not recommended for long-term treatment.

-In some cases, surgery is needed to remove the thickened tissue and inflammed nerve.
+In some cases, surgery is needed to remove the thickened tissue and inflamed nerve.
 This helps relieve pain and improve foot function.
 Numbness after surgery is permanent.

 Nonsurgical treatment does not always improve symptoms.
-Surgery to remove the thickened tissue is successful in about 85% of cases.
+Surgery to remove the thickened tissue is successful in most cases.

 Morton neuroma can make walking difficult.
 Persons with this foot condition may also have trouble with activities that put pressure on the foot, such as pressing the gas pedal while driving.
 It may hurt to wear certain types of shoes, such as high-heels.